Construction is one of the highest rated industries affected by suicide.

 “In this male-dominated industry, the stoic, macho ‘tough guy’ culture creates barriers to seeking help and acknowledging emotional problems.” - Dr. Sally Spencer-Thomas, CEO and Co-Founder of the Carson J Spencer Foundation, clinical psychologist, mental health advocate, and survivor of her brother’s suicide.

-Builders Association and CFMA held a Suicide Prevention Summit on February 1, 2017 to gain insight on this mental health issue affecting our industry (view pictures from the event).
+Chicagoland AGC and CFMA held a Suicide Prevention Summit on February 1, 2017 to gain insight on this mental health issue affecting our industry (view pictures from the event).
 Below are some of the resources from the Summit to assist you in creating a caring work culture that actively fights to combat suicide.

 We've collected the following articles to guide your company in implementing workplace initiatives.